CJHunter91/wk3_day1_sql_homework/homework.md

 7. John Travolta, has decided to hijack our movie evening, Remove him from the table of people.

+DELETE FROM people WHERE name = 'John Travolta';

 8. Somehow the list of people includes two people named 'Christopher'.
 Change these entries to the proper names ('Christopher Whatshisface', 'Christopher Theotherone')

+UPDATE people SET name = 'Christopher Whatshisface' WHERE name = 'Christopher Hunter';
+UPDATE people SET name = 'Christopher Theotherone' WHERE name = 'Christopher Donnelly';

 9. The cinema has just heard that they will be holding an exclusive midnight showing of 'Guardians of the Galaxy 2'!!
 Create a new entry in the 'movies' table to reflect this.

+INSERT INTO movies (title, year, show_time) VALUES ('Guardians of the Galaxy 2', 2017, '00:00');

 10. The cinema would also like to make the Guardian movies a back to back feature.
 Update the 'Guardians of the Galaxy' show time from 12:10 to 21:30

+UPDATE movies SET show_time = '21:30' WHERE title = 'Guardians of the Galaxy';

 ## Extension